-I substituted bananas for pumpkin puree, because I had some brown ones sitting on the counter just begging to be used.
+I substituted bananas for the pumpkin puree that Hummusapien used, mostly because I had some sitting on the counter just begging to be used.
 I rarely let my ripe bananas go to waste.
-(If I don’t have time to bake, I peel them and freeze them for smoothies).
-I used two real eggs instead of flax eggs, but those substitutions are still options for anyone who needs to make those swaps!
+(If I don’t have time to bake, I peel them and freeze them for smoothies)!!
+I used two real eggs instead of flax eggs, but those substitutions are still options for anyone who is vegan or needs to make those swaps for other reasons.

 Lastly, I thought, why not make them into muffins?
 As much as I love a good loaf of bread, muffins are so convenient for a grab & go breakfast.
 I also feel like they tend to go a little further in muffin form.
-This recipe made 16 muffins.
+This recipe makes around 16-20 muffins, depending on size.